 - How Many People Have A Million Dollars To Their Name In Canada?– Yes, because you’ll find that number on the internet.
 Try again.

-That’s all the fun for this week, thanks for dropping by and we’ll see ya all again next Saturday!
+That’s all the fun for this week.
+Thanks for dropping by, and we’ll see you all again next Saturday!

 - The Saturday Weekend Review #194: Rich People Don’t Care About Your Life When You’re Poor